 Solicitors must comply with the Solicitors Code of Conduct.
 If you wish to see a copy of this Code of Conduct then please go onto our website, click on ‘useful links’, click on the Solicitors Regulation Authority website address and follow the links for the Code of Conduct which is in the English language.
 It is a substantial document so we are unable to provide you with a hard copy ourselves.
 The Solicitors Regulation Authority website address is www.sra.org.uk.

 We are required to carry professional indemnity insurance for a minimum level of cover of £2 million for any claim.
 Our professional indemnity insurance covers us for any claim up to £5 million.
-Our qualifying insurer is XL Insurance Company through our broker AON Limited.
+Our qualifying insurer is QBE through our broker AON Limited.
 The geographical area is worldwide.
 If you need to contact our insurers then the contact details are as follows:

 Professional Services Group (office)